bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **Abnormal returns --** Difference between an asset's return and its expected return.
 A coarse estimate is to take the realized return of the asset and subtract the return of a benchmark index such as the S&P 500.
 More sophisticated is to use the method of MacKinley, 1997 (Event Studies in Economics and Finance).

+**Backus--Smith puzzle --** In theory, consumption should increase with the real exchange rate (making it cheaper to buy from abroad, leading to rising consumption).
+However, in data, the correlation is either zero or negative, which creates a puzzle.

 **Bankruptcy --**  "legal finding that imposes court supervision over the financial affairs of those who are insolvent or in default."